dockstore/bcc2020-training/exercise_instructions/wdl_instructions.md

 ```shell
 dockstore workflow launch --local-entry HelloWorld.wdl --json hello.json
 ```

-This will create a file in a temporary output directory called Hello.txt.
-The contents will be based on the hello.json file.
+Cromwell creates temporary directories to store outputs from a WDL run, this is where you'd find Hello.txt.
+The identifer for that output will be based on the hello.json file.

-The location of this file can be seen in the output provided by the Dockstore CLI.
+The location of this file can be seen in the output provided by the Dockstore CLI and Cromwell.
 The STDOUT from running the workflow is also stored in `/root/bcc2020-training/wdl-training/exercise2/Cromwell.stdout.txt`, which may be easier to search than your terminal.
 Look for an "output" object which has a key "metrics.alignment_metrics" which will have the path for the Hello.txt output file.

 ## Exercise 2
 Now we are going to parameterize a simple workflow.
 The workflow calls the flagstat command of the samtools software.
 It takes a sam file as input and produces alignment statistics.